FEAR EATS THE SOUL by Rirkrit Tiravanija

 September 2019—March 2020

 FEAR EATS THE SOUL by Rirkrit Tiravanija (b.
 1961) blurs the boundaries between art and life, a key aspect of the artist’s practice that has led him at times to abandon the art object altogether in favor of creating shared, immersive experiences.
-In the Gallery building, abandoned wall frames will be placed inside spaces they might previously have divided, in keeping with Tiravanija’s instinct to invert the expected function of an interior space.
-The presentation will offer a suite of interactive activities, including a soup kitchen serving recipes provided by the artist, a silk-screening T-shirt workshop, a facsimile of the artist’s first one-person gallery show in New York installed with ceramic sculptures, and the words FEAR EATS THE SOUL spray-painted by Tiravanija directly on a Gallery wall, in characters that will be obscured over time under layers of graffiti by local artists.
+In the reconfigured architecture of the Gallery building, abandoned wall frames were placed inside spaces they previously divided, keeping with Tiravanija’s instinct to invert the expected function of an interior space.
+The presentation offered a suite of interactive activities, including a soup kitchen serving seasonal recipes, a silk-screening T-shirt workshop, and a facsimile of the artist’s first solo gallery show in New York.
+The words FEAR EATS THE SOUL were spray painted by Tiravanija directly on the Gallery walls, gradually obscured over time under layers of graffiti by local artists.

 Exhibition Preview